mcandre/docker-java/README.md

-  -g                        Generate all debugging info -g:none                   Generate no debugging info -g:{lines,vars,source}    Generate only some debugging info -nowarn                   Generate no warnings -verbose                  Output messages about what the compiler is doing -deprecation              Output source locations where deprecated APIs are used
+  -g                        Generate all debugging info -g:none                   Generate no debugging info -g:{lines,vars,source}    Generate only some debugging info -O                        Optimize; may hinder debugging or enlarge class file -nowarn                   Generate no warnings -verbose                  Output messages about what the compiler is doing -deprecation              Output source locations where deprecated APIs are used